Corporate Code of Conduct and Ethics and Whistleblower Policy

 Finally, always immediately inform the Corporate Compliance Officer or the Compliance Committee if local, state or federal law enforcement officials request information from the Company concerning its operations.

 Under the Foreign Corrupt Practices Act (“FCPA”), associates of the Company are prohibited from making certain gifts to foreign officials.
 “Foreign officials” include not only persons acting in an official capacity on behalf of a foreign government, agency, department or instrumentality, but also representatives of international organizations, foreign political parties and candidates for foreign public office.
 The gift is “corrupt” under the FCPA if it is made for the purpose of:

-Influencing any act or decision of a foreign official in his official capacity;
+• influencing any act or decision of a foreign official in his or her official capacity;

-Inducing a foreign official to do or omit to do any act in violation of his lawful duty;
+• inducing a foreign official to do or omit to do any act in violation of his or her lawful duty;

-Inducing a foreign official to use his position to affect any decision of the
+• inducing a foreign official to use his or her position to affect any decision of the

 A gift is still “corrupt” even when paid through an intermediary.
 Any associate who has any questions whatsoever as to whether a particular gift might be “corrupt” under the FCPA, please contact the Corporate Compliance Officer or any member of the Compliance Committee.